oxc-project/oxc-project.github.io/src/blog/2023-12-12-announcing-oxlint.md

 Happy linting and have a joyful holiday season!

-To get started, follow the [installation guide](/docs/guide/usage/linter).
+To get started, follow the [installation guide](/docs/guide/usage/linter), or [learn more about the oxc project](/docs/guide/introduction.html).